searchspring/snap/docs/SNAP_OVERVIEW.md

 Links attached to facet values, pagination, sort by, etc.. that are clicked will update the urlManager state and trigger a new search and re-render of the component.

-Let's create the bare minimum configuration to create a search controller and render a root level `Content` component to the page.
+Here is an example of the bare minimum configuration to create a search controller and render a root level `Content` component to the page.

 ```ts
 // src/index.ts